Skip to main content

 Both men and women across all generations were going to online therapy frequently during these trying times.
 For younger men, weekly therapy seemed to be the sweet spot, as it was for men in the baby boomer generation.
 For women, it was actually Gen X that went to therapy the most often, or at least once per week.
 Male millennials were also more likely than female millennials to attend online therapy weekly, at a minimum.

-Benefits of Talking Online
+Benefits of talking online

 There are plenty of scientific studies done on the molecular level as to how therapy affects the human body and brain chemistry.
 But we wanted to know the benefits in the respondents' own words.
 This next part of the study shares what people most commonly found beneficial for them in their day-to-day lives, with regards to online therapy.
 They also shared the most common drawbacks.